puppetlabs/pxp-agent/README.md

 ** connection-timeout (optional flag) **

 Maximum amount of time that may elapse when trying to establish a connection to the broker in seconds.
-Setting the value to 0 will disable the timeout.
 Defaults to 5 seconds.

 **pidfile (optional; only on *nix platforms)**